 - 64 slice GE VCT PET-CT at the Hillman Cancer Center

-- 64 slice GE VCT PET-CT at Children's Hospital of Pittsburgh of UPMC
+- 64 slice GE VCT PET-CT at UPMC Children's Hospital of Pittsburgh

 Most of the off-campus scanners are linked to the main PET center at UPMC for scan interpretation.
 A combined PET-CT scan reading-consultation area at the Hillman Cancer Center allows instantaneous dual interpretation of PET-CT scans.
 The area, staffed full-time by radiologists credentialed to interpret both PET and CT scans, allows for greater diagnostic accuracy in interpretation and more convenient one-to-one consultations with the oncologist.